alexdrone/Render/README.md

 A Component manages its own _state_ internally, but—besides setting an initial state—has no business fiddling with the _state_ of its children.
 You could say the state is **private.**

+_In Render a component can change its internal state by calling the `setState(options:change:)` function_

 ```swift
 struct CounterState: StateType {
   let count: Int = 0